vehemont/nvdlib/docs/source/CPE.rst

 Filter for CPE names modfied between 2019-01-01 and 2021-01-01 with the keyword of PHP.

-.. note:: | Maximum 120 days between a date.
+.. note:: There is a maximum 120 day range when using date ranges.
+If searching publication or modified dates, start and end dates are required.
+A `datetime` object can also be used instead of a string.

-    | *len(r)* will return how many CPE entries were found in the result.
+    | *len(r)* will return how many CPE (or CVE) entries were found in the result.

 .. code-block:: python